The Cityparents Annual Matching Scheme

-1 Q: What is the Cityparents Mentoring Scheme for?
+1. Q: What is the Cityparents Annual Matching Scheme for?

-A: For the mentor to offer the mentee a supportive and confidential environment in which to discuss and think through issues regarding her/his work and parenting role from the perspective of managing her/his career progression and work-life balance.
+A: For the mentor to offer the mentee a supportive and confidential environment in which to discuss and think through issues regarding her/his home/work life.

-2 Q: Who is able to apply to join the Cityparents Mentoring Scheme?
+2. Q: Who is able to apply to join the Annual Matching Scheme?

 A: This is for the mentee and mentor to choose between themselves, with the mentee driving the process.
 Typical areas are matters such as career planning, work/life balance, tips for pursuing personal goals and objectives, communication and influencing, raising profile, personal confidence and focussing on a specific skill to improve.